Configure Policy Webhooks

 To update a single PolicyPreWebhook or PolicyPostWebhook, send a PATCH request to update selected attributes.
 Note that updates to order can likewise update the order of related webhooks.

-The following example will update the PolicyPreWebhook with key webhook_hook
+The following example will update the PolicyPreWebhook with key webhook_hook to be two_way instead of

-and will update its order from 0 to 1.
+one_way and will update its order from 0 to 1.
 Because we've defined two PolicyPreWebhooks, this causes the

 webhook at position 1 to move to position 0.